 Once you’ve explored the château, wander through the grounds.
 If you feel like a bite to eat, stop by the cafe.
-There’s a kids play area with LEGO.

 Also, don’t leave Cheverney without navigating your way through the maze.
 It’s a fun activity which to use up kids’ energy.